-A beautiful example of a travel document for German East Africa which is not often to spot.
-I do have a similar document in my collection, also issued to a member of the Schutztruppen in 1895.
+A beautiful example of a travel document for German East Africa, which is not often to spot.
+I have a similar document in my collection, also issued to a member of the Schutztruppen in 1895.
 German Diplomatic Passport Africa

 Schutztruppe (literally “protection force”) was the official name of the colonial troops in the African territories of the German colonial empire from the late 19th century to 1918.
-Similar to other colonial armies, the Schutztruppe consisted of volunteer European commissioned and non-commissioned officers, medical and veterinary officers.
+Like other colonial armies, the Schutztruppe consisted of volunteer European commissioned and non-commissioned medical and veterinary officers.
 Most enlisted ranks were generally recruited locally.
 German Diplomatic Passport Africa

 Military contingents were formed in German East Africa, where they became famous as Askari, in the Kamerun colony of German West Africa, and German South-West Africa.
 Small local police detachments performed control of the German colonies of New Guinea, Samoa, and Togoland.
 Kiautschou in China under the Imperial Navy administration was a notable exception.
 As part of the East Asian Station, the navy garrisoned at Tsingtao, the marines of the 3rd Sea Battalion, the only all-German unit with permanent status in an overseas protectorate.
 German Diplomatic Passport Africa